 For more information on the income of physiatrists, check out Medscape’s 2019 Compensation Report.

-Not sure about Physical Medicine and Rehabilitation as a specialty?
+Not sure about the specialty featured above?
 AMO offers over 200 clinical experiences in 40 medical specialties and subspecialties.
 There is something for everyone.

 Create an account today to start exploring >